TRW Inc.: History

 Other aerospace companies believed TRW's Air Force advisory role granted it unfair access to their technologies and in September 1959, Congress issued a report recommending that STL be converted to a non-profit organization.
 With nearly half of STL's employees, The Aerospace Corporation was formed in June 1960.
 It headed the Atlas conversion for Mercury, Titan conversion for Gemini, and provided ongoing systems engineering support for the government.
 The Air Force continued its ICBM work with TRW.
 Dean Wooldridge retired in January 1962 to become a professor at California Institute of Technology (Caltech).
 Simon Ramo became president of the Bunker-Ramo Corporation in January 1964, jointly owned by TRW and Martin Marietta for the production of computers and monitors.
 Thompson Ramo Wooldridge officially became TRW Inc. in July 1965.
 Free of anti-competitive restrictions short of ICBM hardware, STL was renamed TRW Systems Group that same month.

 In 1968, the company entered the credit reporting industry by purchasing Credit Data Corporation and renaming it TRW Information Systems and Services Inc. The Credit Data group was formed in 1970 to compete with Dun & Bradstreet, from the combination of TRWISS and ESL Incorporated to specialize in technical strategic reconnaissance.
 TRW Information Systems and Services Division (Credit Data) was spun off in 1996 to form Experian.
 TRW acquired LucasVarity in 1999, then selling Lucas Diesel Systems to Delphi Automotive and Lucas Aerospace (then called TRW Aeronautical Systems) to Goodrich Corporation.

-The company was 57th on the Fortune 500 list of highest revenue American companies in 1986 and had 122,258 employees in 2000.
-It operated in 25 countries.
+Decline and acquisition

-On 3 February 1986, the TRW plant in Harrisburg, Pennsylvania, burned to the ground in an eight-alarm fire.
-The damage was estimated to be greater than US$10 million and was the most serious fire to date in the area.
+Toward the end of the 1980s, the company experienced a significant turndown in its defense operations following the end of the Cold War as defense spending leveled off, but continued to maintain a stable stance in the market.
+On 3 February 1986, a large TRW plant in Harrisburg, Pennsylvania, burned to the ground in a nine-alarm fire.
+The fire was listed as one of the worst in the city's history, and a state of emergency was declared due to a leakage of toxic fumes.

-In February 2002, Northrop Grumman launched a US$5.9 billion hostile bid for TRW.
-Northrop Grumman, BAE Systems, and General Dynamics contended for the company with Northrop's increased bid of US$7.8 billion ultimately being accepted on July 1, 2002.
-Soon afterward, the automotive assets of LucasVarity and TRW's own automotive group were sold to The Blackstone Group as TRW Automotive.

-A portion of TRW's Lyndhurst campus was developed as Legacy Village.
-The headquarters building became home to the Cleveland Clinic Wellness Institute.
+In February 2002, Northrop Grumman launched a $5.9 billion hostile bid for TRW.
+Northrop Grumman, BAE Systems, and General Dynamics all contended for the company with Northrop's increased bid of $7.8 billion, which was ultimately accepted on July 1, 2002.
+Soon afterward, the automotive assets of LucasVarity and TRW's automotive group were sold to The Blackstone Group as TRW Automotive.
+A portion of TRW's Lyndhurst campus was developed as Legacy Village, and the headquarters building became home to the Cleveland Clinic Wellness Institute.
 The TRW headquarters building was demolished in 2023.

-In 2011, the American Institute of Aeronautics and Astronautics (AIAA) designated the Space Park in Redondo Beach, California as a historic aerospace site.
+In 2011, the American Institute of Aeronautics and Astronautics (AIAA) designated the TRW Space Park complex in Redondo Beach, California as a historic aerospace site.

-Bill Gates, the founder of Microsoft, says that he got "his first big break" at age fifteen, debugging energy-grid control software for TRW.